Code-Institute-Submissions/Irelandoracle1-quizproject_JuneResub/README.md

     The home page (landing page) gives a textual overview of the Jolly Quiz App and summarizes how it works, in order to help users quickly have an understanding of what to expect from the Application.
    ![home page](https://github.com/Irelandoracle1/quizproject/blob/master/assets/images/quiz1.png)

   ## Quiz Pages

-      -Jolly Quiz features quiz on the following subjects: Mathematics, Literary, Geography, Science and Sports.
+      Jolly Quiz features quiz on the following subjects: Mathematics, Literary, Geography, Science and Sports.
-      -Each Subject's quiz are featured in their own unique pages in the Web Application -Each subject's quiz features five questions with 4 options to choose from -After the user has selected answers to each questions and clicked the submit button, immediately, he receives his score for that subject with images to display the right and wrong answers so the user immediately sees his result in unconfusing manner.
+      Each Subject's quiz are featured in their own unique pages in the Web Application Each subject's quiz features five questions with 4 options to choose from After the user has selected answers to each questions and clicked the submit button, immediately, he receives his score for that subject with images to display the right and wrong answers so the user immediately sees his result in unconfusing manner.
       ![Quiz Sample](https://github.com/Irelandoracle1/quizproject/blob/master/assets/images/gamesexample.png)

 - __Validator Testing__